Pico/mPython – smart car DIY

 Encoder readings: Frequency setting

 What could be ideal update time for encoder readings?
-As quick as possible, will require a lot of calculation power on the Pico, so other features might hickup.
+As quick as possible, will require a lot of CPU time from the Pico, so other features might hickup.
 Too low readings, are missing small deviations and end up in less precise measurements.
 These measurements are done with free spinning wheels:

 Conclusions: